 The study guide answer was “c) Specific-phobia—situational type.”
 I would have failed that exam.
 My student, Dr. G, would have aced it.

 Addendum: I appreciate the lively discussion that followed this post.
 I was surprised by some comments, apparently by psychiatrists, impugning my credentials to discuss diagnosis.
 Below is a Tweet by Allen Frances, Chair of the DSM-IV Task Force.
 I apologize for the educational deficiencies that prevent me from understanding the DSM.
-I take some small comfort in knowing that its senior editor and I misunderstand it the same way.
+I can only take some small comfort in knowing its senior editor and I misunderstand it the same way.

 "Mental disorders are constructs, not diseases.
 Descriptive, not explanatory.

 Helpful in communication/treatment planning, but no claims re causality/homogeneity/clear boundaries.